 - Signs, Chains, and Fences: Even a simple sign such as a “Beware of Dog” plate would be enough to show that the owner has not neglected their duty of care.

 - The Dog’s Breed: Some courts consider the dog’s breed as a significant element in determining what is reasonable.
+Some dog breeds are known to be more aggressive than others.

 - Owner’s Violation: If the bite was a result of the negligent party violating the law, the owner may be held liable for the dog’s behavior.